valdok/grin-rfcs/text/0023-multisig-wallet.md

 The difference of the inputs-outputs blinding factors contributes to the transaction excess, and should be compensated by the transaction kernel.
 Each actor calculates its share of this excess, this is its share of the secret key that's used to sign the kernel.

 An important addition to the classical MW is the so-called transaction **offset**.
 The total transaction blinding factor excess is split into 2 parts.
 One is compensated by the transaction kernel, and the other part is revealed in a plain form (EC scalar).
 This makes it infeasible for the attacker to reverse engineer the coinjoined transactions.
-To support this, each actor splits its key share into 2 parts as well.
+To support this, the offset is generated in a deterministic way: $offset = HKDF(S_0, context)$ whereas $context$ accounts for all the transaction parameters: list of coins, metadata, selected quorum, etc.
+Then it's accounted in the kernel commitment, and in the signature (during the aggregation stage).

 Then the principle is similar to that of UTXO.
-During the first round each actor creates a non-deterministic nonce, reveals its image, the image of its share to the kernel excess, and the offset.
+During the first round each actor creates a non-deterministic nonce, and reveals its image.
 Then, once all the nonces and kernel commitment shares are known and aggregated (from both sides of the transaction), the kernel is fully built.
 During the second round, each actor derives the signature challenge, and reveals its share of the blinded secret key.

 #### E2E flow